Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 You don’t need the right words.

-You don’t need to justify your pain.
+You don’t need to justify your experience.

-We figure it out together — at your pace.
+We figure it out together.

-Online Anxiety Therapy in Chicago & Across Illinois
+Online Anxiety Therapy in Chicago & Illinois

-Many people choose online therapy for anxiety because:
+Many people choose online therapy because:

-• it feels safer
+• it feels more comfortable

 • it fits real life